Ideas for Small Groups

 Prayer Walk: Pick a place and walk with the intention of asking God to show you where He’s at work, what He cares about and how you can pray.
 See our Prayer walking page for further ideas.

-The Lord’s Prayer: Divide the Lords Prayer (Matthew 6:9-13) into sentences and take it in turns around the group to reword it, expand upon its meaning for you and lead the rest of the group in prayer around that theme.
+The Lord’s Prayer: Divide the Lord's Prayer (Matthew 6:9-13) into sentences and take it in turns around the group to reword it, expand upon its meaning, and lead the rest of the group in prayer around that theme.

 Pray For Each Other: Put a chair in the middle of the group and have one person at a time take turns in the chair while the rest lay hands on them and pray.
 If people are unfamiliar with praying aloud then start by asking everyone to pray one short, positive prayer of blessing over each other.
 You can dedicate a prayer meeting to praying for everyone in the group or you can pray this way for one person each week.

-Study Prayer: Read a chapter of a book on prayer each week.
-Discuss it and practice what you learn.
+Study Prayer: Read a chapter of a book on prayer each week, discussing and practising what you learn.
 Try The Prayer Course and explore prayer through videos, discussion and practice over six weeks.

 Pray for your city: Take a recent local newspaper and go through it finding things to pray for.
 Cut them out and create a board you can pray through around the needs and opportunities in your city.

-Don’t stop because your times up: at each meeting every member of the group could write a prayer request on a small piece of paper.
-These can be swapped and everyone take someone else’s need home with them.
-Each week you could have a different person and request as your prayer project.
+Don’t stop because your time is up: At each meeting every member of the group could write a prayer request on a small piece of paper.
+These can be swapped and taken away.